MoatazMohamedd/Answerfy/README.md

 - Vector database via Qdrant (Docker)
 - PDF parsing via PDFPig

-Answerfy is English-only and currently intended as a personal learning and demo project rather than a production system.
+This is tested for English only documents/questions and currently intended as a personal learning and demo project rather than a production system.

 ---